scaleinnotech/Learn.MakerCloud_en/docs/ch6_subscribe/ai2/subscribe_ai2.md

 **Then you can program on AI2:**
 1. Create a project
    </br></br>
-2. Add the Maker Cloud AI2 extension
+2. Add the MakerCloud AI2 extension
    [MakerCloud AI2 extension](../../ch4_connect/ai2/extension/scale.MakerCloud.aix) (right click to save a new file)
    </br></br>
-3. Add a "MakerCloud" title and "Tags" to Screen1
+3. Add the "MakerCloud" extension and a "Received Message" label to Screen1
    ![img_7.png](img/img_7.png){:width="40%"}
    </br></br>
 4. In the component properties of MakerCloud, set the USERNAME to "maxwong"